PlexSheep/SREMP/docs/specification.md

 For validation purposes, all fields that must be verifiable should be part of a sub structure `IdentityVerifiedData`.
-The `Identity` contains an Ed25519 signature over the data of `IdentityVerifiedData`.
+The `Identity` contains an Ed25519 signature over the data of `IdentityVerifiedData`, serialized with MessagePack.

 By this mechanism, the `noise_key` and other verified identity data is cryptographically bound to the `identity_key`.
 This prevents an attacker from